Please Let Me Know How Much You Like This

 (1 is very Bad - 10 is Excellent)

-How a Cycloidal Speed Reducer Works?
+How does a Cycloidal Speed Reducer Work?

 This speed reducing system is based on an ingeniously simple principle.
 The speed reducer has only three major